tbarron/tbarron.github.io/done.md

 title: Answered Questions, Completed Tasks
 ---

+ * I use \C-v to scroll down the buffer, so I need to take it back off osx-paste.
+   * Remove \C-v from osx-paste.
+   * Pick another key binding for osx-paste.
+   * Pick a key binding for delete-trailing-whitespace.
+     [2016-11-26 19:11:50]

  * Figure out a way to add a "last update" time stamp in the footer so the date of the last update to the content file (not the footer file) shows up [2016-11-24 20:14:53]